-For a current list of electives and the associated prerequisites visit the Course Schedule page.
+For a current list of electives visit the Course Schedule page on the SCS website.

-Internship Elective
+Internship Elective (Optional)

 The Public Relations and Corporate Communications program offers MPPR 863/7951 PRCC Internship I and MPPR 873/7952 PR/CC Internship II for students securing an internship where academic credit is required.
 Both MPPR 863/7951 and MPPR 873/7952 are graded, credit-bearing course options worth one academic credit each and do not take the place of an elective.
 Upon completion of the degree, students would have 31 or 32 credits in total, respectively.